Y0UR-U5ERNAME/gbs-plugin-collection/README.md

 <img width=500 src="/screenshots/no_fade_plugin.png">

 ## While Loop Plugin
 Runs the following code as long as the condition is true.
+There is a built-in event for this in 3.1, but this will stay here for archival purposes.

 <img width=500 src="/screenshots/while_loop_plugin.png">